jefflaichunyin/ENGG1340-Group100/README.md

 ### Export to csv file
 ![Screenshot from 2019-04-27 9-56-33](https://user-images.githubusercontent.com/47233421/56850752-2cf7cb00-6939-11e9-9196-1ed2b864f874.png)

-The user can use this function to export his/her records into csv file
+The user can use this function to export his/her records into csv file and do further data processing using other software, such as Microsoft Excel, Google Docs...

 ![Screenshot from 2019-04-27 10-20-05](https://user-images.githubusercontent.com/47233421/56850849-a643ed80-693a-11e9-919a-bccbb0fec2f2.png)